dan-nadler/dan-nadler.github.io/_posts/2017-02-16-thermostat-control.markdown

 ### Back to the Interface

-So now that I had a handful of API functions to call, I created a simple Flask app to get me started:
+Once I had a handful of API functions to call, I was able to create a simple Flask app to get me started:

 {% highlight python %}
 from flask import Flask, render_template, request, redirect, url_for